sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

 The status should be ``Provisioning``.

  - Sometimes, the RDS instance fails to provision due to overlapping network segments being automatically selected (or some other reason).
 In this case you will eventually see the status as ``Failed``.
  - If there is a problem provisioning the RDS instance, you will need to re-trace your steps by `remove it entirely` and trying again.
 Remember to use the above `svcat` command.
-To remove the failing RDS instance, follow the steps in the section ``Remove the RDS Instance`` in the last lab exercise called [Clean up](90-clean-up).
+To remove the failing RDS instance, follow the steps in the section ``Remove the RDS Instance`` in the last exercise exercise called [Clean up](90-clean-up).

 The database takes about 20 minutes to provision.

 ---
-That's the end of this lab.
+That's the end of this exercise.

-Once you see the instance status as `Provisioning`, move onto the next lab.
+Once you see the instance status as `Provisioning`, move onto the next exercise.